willzywiec/ppc64le/README.md

 AttributeError: module 'google.protobuf.internal.containers' has no attribute 'MutableMapping'
 ```

 The default version from OSU is protobuf 3.9.2, which throws a different error.
 The 'MutableMapping' error occurred when I upgraded to protobuf 3.19.1.
-I went through and commented out tensorboardX and wandb import statements in the megatron folder to fix these errors.
+I went through and commented out tensorboardX and wandb import statements in the megatron folder files to fix these errors.

 Error when running python deepy.py train.py -d configs small.yml local_setup.yml.
 I had to install best-download from conda-forge (note 'dash' and not 'underscore') and do a little uninstall-reinstall dance with tokenizers and transformers packages.